upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Add policy engines

 An effective way to supplement Crossplane is to enforce governance through policies.
-Any Kubernetes-compatible policy engine—such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno)—can be used with Crossplane.
+Any Kubernetes-compatible policy engine, such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno), can be used with Crossplane.
 This allows users to write custom policies to enforce against Crossplane resources.

 Policy engines have some overlap in terms of what you can implement relative to what you define with Crossplane's compositions capability.
 For a complete guide to integrating policies in your control plane, see the [Interface Integrations > Policy Engines]({{< ref "xp-arch-framework/interface-integrations/policy-engines.md" >}}) topic in this framework.